NetBr3ak/Statistical-Quality-Control-Exam-Assist-Program/README.md

 - **Ease of Use:** Designed to help you excel in your exam with minimal effort. 📚
 - **Originality:** Stand out with a unique approach to solving problems. 🌟
 - **Visual Insights:** Get a clear view of your data with our data visualization tools. 📈📉
-- **Real-time Collaboration:** Collaborate with classmates in real-time with built-in chat and shared project boards. 💬👥

 ## Screenshots 📸